THE HUON VALLEY GROVE OF GIANTS

 The Huon Valley Grove of Giants is a 100 hectare area containing some of the most notable giant trees in the world.
 This area includes both the world’s tallest and largest blue gums: Mother Daughter at 92m and Lathamus Keep at 325 cubic metres in volume.

-Other viewable giant trees include the West Tower 91m, North Wall 86m as well as 5 other trees over 80m.
+Other viewable giant trees include the West Tower 91m, North Wall 86m as well as five other trees over 80m.
 Yet much of this natural wonder was scheduled to be logged in 2023.
 It took us two and a half years of campaigning and countless hours in the field, researching, surveying, climbing and measuring to get this area removed from the logging plans.

 Did you know?